sirisian/ecmascript-types/README.md

 The bounded `then` argument proof also applies at those actual await stages: a real async `next` result (including initial async `yield*` forwarding), a reached real async `return` result under the closing rule below, and the synchronous step's effective `value` during async-from-sync adaptation, even when `done` is true.
 Combine argument, assimilation and Object-result failures within each selected alternative before requiring every alternative to fail.
 A real async iterator's step `value` is not separately awaited by `for await`, and neither the entry-hook result nor the raw synchronous step is assimilated.
 Non-callable `then`, intrinsic Promise paths, unknown contracts and viable alternatives retain their existing treatment; arbitrary later delegation requests remain dynamic.

+A typed async generator additionally awaits an Object value entering its enforced yielded-value boundary before checking `Y`, including a value forwarded by `yield*`.
+This boundary exists when the runtime resolves a declared, contextual or published return contract to a generator yield type; an unresolved return parameter supplies no such contract.
+For a concrete known boundary, a real async iterator's valid first step with `done: false` reaches this check.
+An effective `value` whose selected `then` contracts all reject the resolving callbacks is therefore an early type error.
+Unknown `done`, a possible completed step, unknown value contracts or a viable assimilation path prevent that bounded proof.
+This does not add an await to untyped delegation or to a real async `for await` step's value, nor change later delegation requests, scheduling or reference liveness.

 Closing has its own negative proof, applied only when the consumer is known to reach a close whose failure is not suppressed by an incoming throw completion.
 An empty array binding or assignment pattern acquires and closes without calling `next`; a known non-nullish non-callable `return`, or a close method whose result is known non-Object, is an early error there.
 A definitely-yielding first step followed immediately by `break` supplies another bounded close edge.
 A possibly exhausted iterator, unresolved control flow, or an existing throw that wins over the close failure does not.
 Nullish `return` remains a no-op.
 Synchronous close checks the raw result (a Promise is an Object); actual async close checks the awaited result.
 Unresolved async-from-sync adapter paths remain dynamic.
 No cleanup method runs during checking, and accepted programs retain cleanup effects, exception precedence and reference liveness.

 Each reached iterator call also checks its actual argument boundary.
 Entry hooks, ordinary consumer steps and iterator closing receive no arguments; initial `yield*` forwarding supplies one `undefined`.
 A method requiring `number` cannot accept either, even if its declared result is a valid Object.
 Defaults, optional parameters, implicit conversions, reference markers and rest distribution follow the ordinary parameter-boundary rules; this is not a requirement to spell one canonical iterator signature.
 Empty patterns skip `next`, exhaustion skips closing, and a throw that takes precedence still masks a closing failure.
 Use the established async/sync forwarding path and defer unknown later resume arguments.
 Named argument spread and index-based reference iteration are unaffected.